AledPeart/Aled-Garfield-Photography/README.md

 The landing/home page will be split into a series of clearly defined sections that the user can scroll through, which will highlight the features of the site, a kind of ‘visual menu’ from which the user can choose to explore the site.

-The first thing users will see is a series of full-width images just below the page header which will play on a carousel/slideshow and display the photographers best images, and which encapsulate the ethos of the business’ brand, and instantly familiarises users with the style and quality of the photography.
+The first thing users will see is a full-width image just below the page header, which encapsulates the ethos of the business’ brand, and instantly familiarises users with the style and quality of the photography.
 Below the images will be some headline text and a paragraph which introduces the user to the site.
-Underneath this will be a portfolio section showing 3 images which link to the gallery page.
-This will be followed by a short about me section and link so that users can learn more. (*either an expanding link or a link into a separate page if necessary*).
+Underneath this will be a portfolio section showing 3 further images and a link to the 'portfolio' page.
+This will be followed by a short 'about me' section and link so that users can learn more. (*either an expanding link or a link into a separate page if necessary*).
 This will be followed by a testimonial section, containing some quotes from past customers.
-Finally at the bottom of the landing page there will be a contact me section **(_either to link to a contact me page or simply to contain the form on the page, whichever is deemed best UX_)**
+Finally at the bottom of the landing page there will be a contact me section which will link to the 'contact' page, where users can complete a contact form in order to make contact with the photographer.

-The other pages, linked from the navigation bar and from the main page where applicable will be:
+The pages, linked from the navigation bar and from the main page where applicable will be:

 * About Me – A page containing some images and bio of the photographer and some more detail on the photographic style offered.